aws-solutions/qnabot-on-aws/source/docs/LLM_Retrieval_and_generative_question_answering/README.md

-# Large Language Model - Generative Question Answering (Text Generation) and Query Disambiguation for Conversational Retrieval
+# Large Language Model - Text Generation (Generative Question Answering) and Query Disambiguation for Conversational Retrieval

 QnABot can now use a large language model (LLM) to **(1) Disambiguate follow up questions to generate good search queries** and/or **(2) Generate answers to questions from retrieved search results or text passages**.